cookies-xor-cream/HugoTest/content/posts/poetry/wip/corvidian-osteofrangery.md

 ---

 I went the distance,
-More like the crow flies,
+more like the crow flies,
-And less like I stride,
+and less like I stride,
-With a whiplashing neck,
+with a whiplashing neck,
-From what I allide.
+from what I allide.

 So add a tally to the counter
-Of the crashes I've survived.
+of the crashes I've survived.